salabim/package-embedder/README.md

 The field *prefer_installed* can be used to indicate that at run time an already present version of that package will be used.
 If *prefer_installed* is deselected (default), the embedded version will be used anyway.
 The field *py_files_only* is selected by default, meaning that only .py files will be copied.
 If the package has also useful non .py files (like fonts or images), deselect this field.
+When ready, the Generate button can be used to generate the output file.
+This file is always stored in the same folder as the input file and will have the extension *.embedded.py* instead of *.py*.
+So the embedded version of *ruudlib test.py* is *ruudlib test.embedded.py*.